J3rome/i3-multimonitor-workspace/README.md

 * Sometime when a window is in fullscreen and we switch workspace, the container is not fullscreen anymore when we get back to the workspace.
 * When changing workspaces too quickly (By pressing down a binding for "Next workspace" and not releasing it for a couple of seconds), the `multimonitor workspace` changes won't be handled (for performance reasons).
 Switching back to the affected workspaces should sync them back.
 * Depending on your computer load (Ram almost full, CPU 100%, etc..), it might take some time for the focus events to be propagated which feel kinda laggy.
+* Changing workspace via mouse click in the status bar might cause the wrong monitor to be focused after the workspace change.
+* If you connect a second monitor while some workspaces already exist and attempt to relaunch the manager, everything will go to hell :) The best course of action here is to close all workspaces before relaunching the workspace manager.

 ## TODO :